 Excerpted from the Netherlands Career Guide

-An applicant may study in the Netherlands for up to 90 days without a visa if he is a citizen of certain visa waiver countries.
-If he is not a citizen of a visa waiver country or wants to study in the Netherlands for more than 90 days, the applicant must obtain a residence permit authorizing his studies.
-See the Resident Permit section.
+An applicant may study in the Netherlands for up to 90 days without a visa if he/she is a citizen of certain visa waiver countries.
+If he/she is not a citizen of a visa waiver country or wants to study in the Netherlands for more than 90 days, the applicant must obtain a residence permit authorizing his/her studies.
 In order to qualify for a residence permit to study in the Netherlands, an applicant must be enrolled or provisionally enrolled in a full-time program recognized by the Dutch government.

 This is just a short sample of what you’ll find in over 100 pages of information in the complete Netherlands Guide.